skvadrik/re2c/src/examples/example_04.rst

 Notes:

 * Configurations and definitions (lines 20 - 26) are not scoped to a single re2c block — they are global.
-  Each block may override configurations, but this affects global scope.
+  Each block may override configurations, but this affects the global scope.
-* Blocks don't have to be in the same function: they can be in separate functions or elsewhere as long as the exposed interface fits into lexical scope.
+* Blocks don't have to be in the same function: they can be in separate functions or elsewhere as long as the exposed interface fits into the lexical scope.

-Generate, compile and run:
+Generate, compile, and run:

 .. code-block:: bash